G or PG? Persuade Me!

 - Tell students that you value their opinions.
 Let them know that they will have an opportunity to voice their opinions, and work to persuade others to allow either PG-rated movies or only G-rated movies in school.

-- Show students the Persuasive Writing organizer and review the sections with them.
+- Show students the Persuasive Writing Graphic Organizer and review the sections with them.

 - Tell students that they will complete the organizer to persuade others to agree with their views on either G or PG-rated movies.